-In 2013, representative samples of approximately 4,600 fourth-grade students from 150 public schools and 5,200 eighth-grade students from 120 public schools in Puerto Rico participated in a Spanish-language version of the National Assessment of Educational Progress (NAEP) mathematics assessment.
+In 2015, representative samples of approximately 4,700 fourth-grade students from 160 public schools and 5,100 eighth-grade students from 120 public schools in Puerto Rico participated in a Spanish-language version of the National Assessment of Educational Progress (NAEP) mathematics assessment.
+View Puerto Rico results from the 2015 mathematics assessment in grades 4 and 8.
 Explore the results of the 2013 assessment.

-In both 2011 and 2013, the regular operational sections of the mathematics assessment were augmented with special sections of mathematics questions to better measure — both more precisely and reliably — the full range of mathematical abilities.
+In 2011, 2013, and 2015, the regular operational sections of the mathematics assessment were augmented with special sections of mathematics questions to better measure—both more precisely and reliably—the full range of mathematical abilities.
 These sections were administered in both Puerto Rico and the United States.
-These special sections allowed the results for Puerto Rico to be placed on the NAEP scale with relatively small margins of error, and permitted meaningful comparisons with achievement in the mainland United States as well as across the two years.
+These special sections allowed the results for Puerto Rico to be placed on the NAEP scale with relatively small margins of error, and permitted meaningful comparisons with achievement in the mainland United States as well as across the three years.